mrvolive/particlespinball/docs/API.md

 ### HomeView

-The home/landing screen view of the application.
+The home/landing screen view of the application with interactive navigation buttons.

 #### Constructor
 ```python